PreMoE: Proactive Inference for Efficient Mixture-of-Experts: Related Work

 Expert pruning methods target the unique structure of Mixture-of-Experts (MoE) models, where expert utility is often imbalanced across tasks.
 Prior approaches can be broadly categorized into two paradigms, each with significant limitations.
 We provide broader context on MoE architectures and general LLM efficiency techniques in Appendix~\ref{app:broader_literature}.

 The first paradigm relies on \textit{observation-based statistics}.
-These methods analyze activation patterns during calibration, using metrics like activation frequency or gating scores to identify and prune experts~\citep{chen2022task,muzio2024seer}.
-While straightforward, these approaches often require expensive finetuning to recover performance, and their coarse signals fail to distinguish between broadly useful generalist experts and infrequently used but critical specialists.
+These methods analyze activation patterns during calibration, using metrics such as activation frequency or gating scores to identify and prune experts~\citep{chen2022task,muzio2024seer}.
+While straightforward, coarse statistics can fail to distinguish broadly useful generalists from infrequently used but critical specialists.
+Activation-aware methods provide richer signals: REAP~\citep{lasby2025reap}, for example, combines router gates with expert-output norms for one-shot generative MoE compression.
+Such signals can improve pruning quality, but require instrumentation and reductions on the expert-output path.
+PreMoE instead asks how far the router's learned preference alone can go: it profiles scalar router logits before expert dispatch, then filters low-confidence routing noise.

 A second paradigm attempts to find optimal expert subsets through computationally intensive \textit{search} procedures.
 For instance, EEP~\citep{liu2024efficient} employs an evolutionary search, while NAEE~\citep{lu2024not} uses enumeration to evaluate expert combinations based on minimizing reconstruction loss.
 Although these methods can yield better results than simple heuristics, their computational cost makes them intractable for modern, large-scale MoE models.
 These search-based techniques are typically demonstrated on models with a small number of experts (e.g., 8 in Mixtral-7B) and would be infeasible for models like DeepSeek-R1 with 256 experts per layer.